On March 30, 1900, a fire started in the roof of the

 Columbia Theater on Monroe street in Chicago.
 In

-rehearsal was in progress when the fire broke out.
+A rehearsal was in progress when the fire broke out.

 The few people in the building escaped.
 There were a

 One of those who escaped was the assistant

 Iroquois Theater and was the senior manager when the

 who would in four years be at the Iroquois Theater

 God there was no matinee on.
 I shudder to

 contemplate the consequences of such a case.
 I have

 feared such a catastrophe.
 The house had outlived

-six story structure was built in 1880 by Jack
+The six-story structure was built in 1880 by Jack

-Carson who then leased it back to
+his half to Carson, who then leased it back to

-three years it was named Haverly's
+For its first three years, it was named Haverly's